olavobm/Paper_EffectiveDepth/README.md

 * run_all.m: a high-level script that runs all the code for the analysis and figures.

-The data has been archived in Zenodo (doi: 10.5281/zenodo.13242438).
+The data has been archived in this [Zenodo repository](https://doi.org/10.5281/zenodo.13242438).
 To reproduce the analysis, save the data repository (a folder named data) in the same level as the content in the Paper_EffectiveDepth GitHub repository.
 To reproduce the figures, you must also have [cmocean](https://github.com/chadagreene/cmocean) for a few colormaps.

 For using the repository, **first edit the directory path in paper_directory.m** to reflect the appropriate paper repository path in your machine.